wolfc910/ds202-sandbox/README.md

 ## Crappies

-- being in a classroom at 8 is ... tough
+- Digging out a car from the snow in the parking lot at 10 Fahrenheit is hard